 Oh dear,I’m all but out of petrol, I hope I find a petrol station soon so I can fill up my car.

-And the next collocation we have is ALL TOO.
+And the next collocation we have is

 And this usually means very.
 We often use it with expressions all too often or all too easy.